 BC Women's Hospital Research Rounds

-Join the WHRI every third Friday of each month from 8:00am – 9:00am to hear about the latest in women’s health research.
+Join the WHRI virtually on the third Friday of each month from 8:00am – 9:00am Pacific as we showcase the latest in women’s health research.

 Talk title: Menstrual Health – A Life Course Perspective